GiuffreLab/awx-operator/README.md

 kubectl apply -f awx-demo.yaml
 ```

-The above command deploys `postgres` & `awx` instance.
-This will take some time. you can watch with the get pods command again
+The above command deploys a `postgres` & `awx` instance. you can watch with the get pods command again

 # Accessing awx webui